Altinn/altinn-studio-docs/content/events/subscribingtoevents/developer-guides/poll-events/_index.en.md

 ### subject

 - optional string property that usually identifies the entity a cloud event is related to.
 [Cloud Events specification](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#subject)

+### alternativesubject

+-optional string property that usually identifies the entity a cloud events i related to.

 ## Example